 An active conductor of opera and oratorio, Miller led the Harvard Early Music Society in several premieres of works between 2016 and 2019.
 These productions included the Boston premiere of J.A.
 Hasse’s Alcide al Bivio in collaboration with the Harvard Baroque Chamber Orchestra, the North American premiere of Telemann’s 1745 Johannespassion, a production that featured famed countertenor Charles Humphries and earned Miller an enthusiastic preview in the Boston Globe, and the North American premiere of J.A.
 Hasse’s Sanctus Petrus et Sancta Maria Magdalena.
 Miller has also conducted performances of operas by Gluck (Orfeo ed Euridice, indepedent opera production), Stravinsky (The Rake's Progress, Harvard College Opera), William Grant Still (Minette Fontaine, graduate students at the University of Michigan), and Gilbert & Sullivan (Ruddigore, Harvard-Radcliffe Gilbert & Sullivan Players).
-Other ensembles he has conducted in the past include the University of Michigan's Symphony, Philharmonia, and Campus orchestras, the Ann Arbor Camerata, the Harvard-Radcliffe Orchestra Chamber Players, The Weston Wind Quintet & Friends, and the Chromos Collaborative Orchestra.
-Miller has also served as the assistant conductor of the Boston Chamber Symphony.
+Other ensembles he has conducted in the past include the University of Michigan's Symphony, Philharmonia, and Campus orchestras, the Ann Arbor Camerata, the Harvard-Radcliffe Orchestra Chamber Players, The Weston Wind Quintet & Friends, the Medomak Festival Orchestra, and the Chromos Collaborative Orchestra.
+Miller has also served as the assistant conductor for Opera Saratoga, the Boston Chamber Symphony, and Harvard College Opera.

 The Boston Musical Intelligencer